Metro Victoria

 2. Where are Metro Victoria home prices headed?

 There is significant uncertainty in the forecasts for 2027 and 2028.
-Recent trends indicate softening demand, rising inventory levels, and prices that are either plateauing or gently declining.
-As a result, potential price increases over the next few years may be limited unless there is a substantial change in the underlying fundamentals.
+Recent trends indicate softening demand in some segments, rising inventory levels, and mixed price movements.
+Detached and townhouse prices have seen short-term increases but long-term declines.
+Apartment prices show a similar pattern.
+Potential price increases over the next few years may be limited unless there is a substantial change in underlying fundamentals.

 Our 5-Factor Analysis

-Check out our full assessment of the five factors that drive these forecasts.
-These five forces help explain why several forecasters are anticipating softer price performance or potential price drops.
-We look at Core Demand, Non-Core Demand, Supply, Government Interventions, and Consumer Sentiment.
+We assess five forces that help explain why several forecasters are anticipating softer price performance or potential price drops: Core Demand, Non-Core Demand, Supply, Government Interventions, and Consumer Sentiment.

 How do we arrive at our forecast range?